CGATOxford/cgat/CGATPipelines/pipeline_docs/pipeline_mapping/pipeline.rst

    pipeline/MappingComplexity.rst
    python/Trackers.rst

+.. need to sort out variables.
+Need to be in conf.py
+.. but there should be a generic way to push updates
+.. to all reports.

-.. ifconfig:: "tophat" in MAPPERS
+.. ifconfig:: True or "tophat" in MAPPERS

    .. toctree::
       pipeline/MappingTophat.rst

-.. ifconfig:: "star" in MAPPERS
+.. ifconfig:: True or "star" in MAPPERS

    .. toctree::
       pipeline/MappingStar.rst

-.. ifconfig:: "tophat" in MAPPERS or "star" in MAPPERS or "gsnap" in MAPPERS
+.. ifconfig:: True or "tophat" in MAPPERS or "star" in MAPPERS or "gsnap" in MAPPERS

    .. toctree::
       pipeline/Validation.rst